fmhy/edit/docs/.vitepress/notes/eaglercraft-note.md

 #### Eaglercraft Note

-Play on Chromium-based browsers for the best performance
+Play on Chromium-based browsers for the best performance.